Area of Concentration Checklist

-- For all areas of concentration in psychology, experimental psychology must be included.
-(Statistics must also be taken and can be used as an elective or core distribution course.)
+- For all areas of concentration in Psychology, Experimental Psychology must be included.
+(Statistics must also be taken and can be used as an elective, core distribution or, if so coded, a Pathways course.)

 - All courses are being taken for letter grades (not Pass/Fail of Credit/No Credit), unless a particular course is only offered P/F or C/NC.
 Students who entered the program in Summer 2008 or later must complete all AOC courses for a grade of at least C-.

 - Two mentors are needed for dual areas or interdisciplinary areas.